Api2Pdf/api2pdf.php/README.md

 ## <a name="installation"></a>Installation

-Add this repository to your Composer file:
+Add this repository to your Composer file (you can also find us on [Packagist](https://packagist.org/packages/api2pdf/api2pdf.php)):

 ```
     "repositories": [